-Brought to you by a firm that operates in Cheltenham and Worcester and surrounding areas.
+Brought to you by a firm that operates in Cheltenham, Worcester and surrounding areas.

-In Cheltenham and Worcester family mediation has become an increasingly popular form of dispute resolution, as an effective alternative to the expense, length and unpredictability of litigation.
+Family Mediation Cheltenham and Worcester has become an increasingly popular form of dispute resolution, as an effective alternative to the expense, length and unpredictability of litigation.
 This article looks at these two forms of dispute resolution, and their relative advantages and disadvantages.